ceford/j4xdemos-plg-bscompos/README.md

-# Joomla 4x Example Plugin - Article ToC
+# Joomla 4x Example Plugin - Using BS Components in Articles

-A plugin prepared at the Joomla 4.0 Alpha stage for developer demonstration and tutorial purposes.
+A plugin prepared at the Joomla 4.0 Beta8 stage for developer demonstration and tutorial purposes.
-It creates an Article Table of Contents using headings and a {ToC} placeholder in the article text.
+It supports the use of Bootstrap Components in Articles.

 This is not intended to be a Production plugin.